-The need to redesign the PSPAP was triggered by the recognition that the current PSPAP may not allow evaluation of whether pallid sturgeon fundamental objectives identified in the AM plan were achieved or not on an annual basis or estimated with any level of certainty.
-Specifically, sub-objectives listed in section 4.1.1. of the AM plan specify 1) increase pallid sturgeon recruitment to age 1, and 2) maintain or increase numbers of pallid sturgeon as an interim measure until sufficient and sustained natural recruitment occurs which are needed to achieve the fundamental objective set by the USFWS to preclude species jeopardy.
-The 2 sub-objectives are defined as fundamental objectives it relates to a monitoring program to 1) quantify recruitment to age 1 and 2) quantify pallid sturgeon population trend and abundance.
-To achieve the fundamental objective identified for a population assessment program, it is important to identify sampling strategies (and associated abundance and trend estimators) that will give optimal estimates given budget constraints.
-Hence, it is pertinent to compare metrics of estimator success and associated sampling costs across multiple estimators and sampling strategies while accounting for uncertainties whether monitoring program objectives were achieved.
+The need to redesign the PSPAP was triggered by the recognition that the current PSPAP may not allow evaluation of whether pallid sturgeon fundamental objectives identified in the AM plan were achieved on an annual basis or estimated with any level of certainty.
+Specifically, sub-objectives listed in section 4.1.1. of the AM plan specify 1) increase pallid sturgeon recruitment to age-1, and 2) maintain or increase numbers of pallid sturgeon as an interim measure until sufficient and sustained natural recruitment occurs, both of which are needed to achieve the fundamental objective set by the USFWS to preclude species jeopardy.
+These two sub-objectives are redefined in the context of the monitoring program as fundamental objectives to 1) quantify recruitment to age-1 and 2) quantify pallid sturgeon population trend and abundance.
+To achieve the fundamental objective(s) identified for a population assessment program, it is important to identify sampling strategies (and associated abundance and trend estimators) that will give optimal estimates given budget constraints.
+Hence, it is pertinent to compare metrics of estimator success and associated sampling costs across multiple estimators and sampling strategies while accounting for uncertainties and whether monitoring program objectives were achieved.
 The following sections outline the approach used for this comparison.
-The methods described below are overviews intended to provide an overview of the process but not overwhelm the document with technical details.
+The methods described below are overviews intended to provide a summary of the process but not overwhelm the document with technical details.
 It should also be noted that evaluating alternative monitoring designs is not a trivial task, and at times requires days of computing time to run estimators and various simulations with sufficient numbers of replications to fully characterize the potential outcomes and uncertainties.

 Many state and federal agencies contracted to collect pallid sturgeon population assessment data will be affected by changes to the current PSPAP design.
 We held an in face stakeholder workshop during the MRNRC in March 2017 to overview the process and elicit stakeholder objectives of a population assessment program.
 Five fundamental objectives of the PSPAP were identified: 1) quantify recruitment to age 1, 2) quantify population trend and abundance, 3) provide collaborative population model inputs, 4) maintain compatibility with legacy PSPAP data, and 5) remain within cost constraints.
 Objectives were then converted to quantitative indices.
-For example, bias, precision, and performance metrics are used to quantify stakeholder objectives to quantify recruitment to age 1 and population trend and abundance.
-Compatibility was quantified as similarity to existing PSPAP design, and providing quantitative population model inputs was quantified as the proportion of population model inputs that could be estimated from the monitoring program.
+For example, bias, precision, and performance metrics are used to evaluate stakeholder objectives to quantify recruitment to age 1, population trend, and abundance.
+Compatibility was quantified as similarity to existing PSPAP design, and providing quantitative population model inputs was measured as the proportion of population model inputs that could be estimated from the monitoring program.

-A four step was used generate the outcomes from monitoring designs.
-First simulate a reference PS population, then simulate sampling catch data for varying sampling designs and gears, then estimate metrics from the catch data, and lastly compare the estimates to the true values used to generate the reference population.
-Simulations were spatially explicit using river bend and segment as the spatial grain and extent respectively.
-When possible the PS reference population is initialized using data from the PSPAP database otherwise plausible values were used based off of expert opinion and the PS literature.
-A combination of fixed and random designs can also be implemented and a spatially balanced design is being considered (Stevens and Olsen 2004).
-Potential sampling strategies differ in the number of sampling occasions, single for a catch effort and repeated for capture recapture, as well as the number of gear deployments within a particular occasion.
+A four step process was used to generate the outcomes from monitoring designs.
+First simulate a reference PS population, then simulate sampling catch data for varying sampling designs and gears, then estimate abundance and trend from the catch data, and lastly calculate metrics of estimator success by comparing the estimates to the true values used to generate the reference population.
+Simulations were spatially explicit using river bend and segment as the spatial grain and extent, respectively.
+When possible the PS reference population is initialized using data from the PSPAP database; otherwise plausible values were used based off of expert opinion and the PS literature.
+A combination of fixed and random sampling designs can be implemented, and a spatially balanced design is being considered (Stevens and Olsen 2004).
+Potential sampling strategies also differ in the number of sampling occasions per year, as well as the number of gear deployments within a particular occasion.
 Additionally, each sampling design can be implemented with varying gear combinations: gill nets, trammel nets, otter trawls, and trotlines.